American Association of Motor Vehicle Administrators

-The American Association of Motor Vehicle Administrators (AAMVA) is a non-governmental, voluntary, tax-exempt, nonprofit educational association.
-AAMVA is a private corporation which strives to develop model programs in motor vehicle administration, police traffic services, and highway safety.

-The association serves as an information clearinghouse for these same disciplines, and acts as the international spokesperson for these interests.
+The American Association of Motor Vehicle Administrators (AAMVA) is a 501(c)(3) nonprofit trade association based in Arlington, Virginia, that operates in the United States and Canada on behalf of motor vehicle licensing and registration agencies.
+The AAMVA is primarily involved with motor vehicle administration and law enforcement through production of guidelines, model legislation, and white paper reports which it disseminates to its members.
+The membership of the organization consists of what the AAMVA calls jurisdictional members, these being US states and Canadian territories.
 The association is composed of motor vehicle and law enforcement administrators and executives from all 50 states, the District of Columbia, and Canadian territories and provinces.
 Although Canadian jurisdictions are members of AAMVA, Canada also has a distinctly separate but similar organization, the Canadian Council of Motor Transport Administrators (CCMTA), which more directly establishes governance of driver & vehicle matters for provinces and territories.
 At least two Mexican states have been AAMVA members at some time.
 The U.S. Virgin Islands are current members of AAMVA as well as the District of Columbia.

 The association is divided into four separate regions, primarily by geography, encompassing all North American members.
 Each region holds annual meetings with the entire membership meeting once per year.
 Within the membership are committees and task forces which meet typically on a quarterly basis.

 Methodology

-As an association representing the state and provincial officials in the United States and Canada who administer and enforce motor vehicle laws, AAMVA facilitates communication and fosters standardization among member jurisdictions concerning traffic safety, titling of motor vehicles, and licensing drivers.
+AAMVA facilitates communication and fosters standardization among member state and provincial jurisdictions concerning traffic safety, titling of motor vehicles, and licensing drivers.
 AAMVA represents its U.S. and Canadian membership by working collaboratively to support and improve motor vehicle administration, safety, identification security and law enforcement.
 AAMVA also communicates the consensus views of members to the public, state legislatures, Congress, and other organizations such as the American Trucking Association, the National Conference of State Legislatures, and the National Governors Organization.

 Some of the items found in AAMVA's policy statements include: